keith-turner/accumulo-testing/sstest/report.md

  * **min time** : The minimum observed time for a scan
  * **max time** : The maximum observed time for a scan

+Before starting each test the test config(except for concurrency) for the two deployments were manually changed.
+At the end of each test the deployment configs use for the test were copied and can be inspected in each test dir.
+There are config maps in the deployment descriptors that contain accumulo testing config that was passed to the ContinuousQuery class used for testing.
+The script [record-results.sh](record-results.sh) was used to collect results at the end of each test.

 The following resources were used to run these test.

  * 1 X Standard_D8s_v4 VM running manager processes (Namenode, Zookeeper, Manager)
  * 3 X Standard_D8s_v4 VMs running tservers and datanodes.
 Each VM had 8x64GB HDD.
  * 16 X Standard_D4ds_v5 VMs backing a Kubernetes node pool used to run scan test client.
  * 25 X Standard_D8ds_v5 VMs backing a Kubernetes node pool used to run scan servers.

+Both the tserver and sserver used the default scan threads config, which is 16 threads.
+The settings for thrift threads was upped to 512 to ensure that servers could process connections in a timely manner.
+These were the settings `sserver.server.threads.minimum` and `tserver.server.threads.minimum`.
+All of the config for the scan servers can be seen in [accumulo-scanservers.yaml](accumulo-scanservers.yaml), look at the accumulo.properties and accumulo-env.sh config maps.

 ## Large scans test